The Cost of College Life

 - Dishes, cutlery, pots, and pans

-- Small appliances like a blender or toaster
+- Small appliances like a microwave or toaster

-You may have some things already, like a laptop or bedding.
-This can reduce the cost of pre-school shopping.
-It’s always great to avoid buying something that you’ll only need for a year or two.
+You may already have some things to use, which will save you money.
 To help make the initial cost a little easier, it's wise to focus on the essentials first and then build up to the "nice to have" items as you go.
-That way you'll have enough to get started but won't be stuck with the bill for everything at once.
+That way you'll have enough to get started without breaking the bank.

-Heads up: You might be amazed at how fast cash can disappear if you’ve never lived on your own before.
-The sheer amount of things that you're suddenly responsible to pay for can be overwhelming.
+You may be amazed at how fast cash can disappear if you’ve never lived on your own before.
+The amount of things that you'll suddenly be responsible for can be overwhelming.
 Making a budget will help you spend money mindfully.
-Consider starting to budget by splitting your funds into three sections: needs, wants, and savings.
+Consider starting to budget by splitting your funds between: needs, wants, and savings.

 A need includes the everyday or vital things that you need to survive like food, utilities, toiletries, and laundry.

-Your wants are the other things that can make your college life fun but can be cut in a pinch.
-Things like event tickets, eating out, and other entertainment options often fall in this category.
+Your wants can be other things that can make your college life fun but can be cut in a pinch.
+Things like concert tickets, going out to eat with friends, and other entertainment options.

-Finally, savings.
-It's wise to dedicate part of your budget to an emergency fund and long-term savings every month.
+Finally, your savings.
+It's smart to dedicate part of your budget to saving towards an emergency fund and long-term savings every month.

 Being aware of what you're doing with your money can encourage you to save and help you get what you want out of the money you have available.

 Some costs are fixed by the contracts you sign—like your phone agreement or rent.
-It works in your favor that these costs are the same amount every month, because you can plan for them.
-But if you don’t pay them in full, you’ll eventually find yourself without a phone, or much worse, with no place to stay.
+It works in your favor that these costs are a fixed amount every month, so you can plan for them.
+But these unavoidable costs will need to be paid monthly to avoid losing your phone service or worse, leaving you with no place to stay.
+Be aware and budget for this in your needs category.

-Other costs are variable and change from month to month.
-You’ve got a little more flexibility with these costs—like food and clothing—since you can always cut back if you’re running short of cash.
-One solid way to reduce costs is to get serious about sustainability.
-Refilling a water bottle is cheaper than buying bottled water a vending machines between classes.
-Buying and cooking your own food can be cheaper than a college meal plan, and waste less food.
+There are ways to help reduce fixed costs.
+For example, joining a family phone plan may be cheaper than having your own plan.
+If you live off campus, sharing rent with a roommate can also help with reducing living costs.
+Another solid way to reduce costs is to get serious about sustainability.
+Refilling a water bottle is cheaper than buying bottled water from a vending machine.
+Buying and cooking your own food can be cheaper than ordering takeout and waste less food.
 Buying used textbooks over new ones at the campus bookstore saves paper and cash.

 Being a college student often requires working on a tight budget, but thoughtful budgeting choices can make it much easier to cover your expenses and enjoy this unforgettable experience.